Self-Assessment Tax Return

 STEP 4: SORT OUR YOUR NICs

 For the year 2019-20, the Class 1 National Insurance threshold is £8,632 per year.
 If your income is below this, you will not pay National Insurance Contribution, and if your income is higher than the threshold, your contribution will be as follows:

 Before you press the ‘Submit’ button, ensure that all the details that you have entered are correct.
 If you are filing online, you can easily save your work and access it later in case you need to double-check your numbers.

 Tip: To simplify the process, get professional help.
 A good accountant can assist any individual, contractor or company with the filing by handling all the documents and fulfilment of the requirements on your behalf.
 When you put someone, who knows this process inside out take charge, you will save time and energy, prevent stress and will have mental peace knowing that there won’t be any mishaps.

 At Finance Equation, we can make your self assessment process as stress free as possible.
 We manage complications that can arise from completing a tax return and will take care of your submission.

-For support with your Self assessment Contact Us on 020 3086 7472 for a no-obligation discussion with one of our experts.
+For support with your Self assessment contact us for a no-obligation discussion with one of our experts.